EvanKomp/aide_predict/README.md

 4. Run `dvc repro` to execute the ML models and prediction tools, spitting out what to select next

+## Citations
+No software or code with viral licenses was used in the creation of this project.

+Some coda from Tranception was adapted for MSA processing in this repo, and the model itself if supported as a wrapper:
+> Notin, P., Dias, M., Frazer, J., Marchena-Hurtado, J., Gomez, A., Marks, D.S., Gal, Y. (2022).
+Tranception: Protein Fitness Prediction with Autoregressive Transformers and Inference-time Retrieval.
+ICML.

 ## License

 This project is licensed under the [MIT License](LICENSE).